 The Acton Democratic Town Committee does several community service events each year.
 Since 2010 we have been involved in clearing invasive water chestnuts from both Ice House Pond and Robbins Mill Pond.
 These efforts have been very successful.
 At one time as many as fifty volunteers removed over 14 cubic yards of invasive water chestnuts.
 As you can see from these pictures, everybody has a great time – and gets thoroughly dirty in the process!
 Starting in 2013, several dozen volunteers and Boy Scouts have joined in regular trail clearings at the Trail Through Time, a heritage trail through town-owned conservation lands in North Acton.

-Every January, we run a food and fund drive to benefit Acton Food Pantry.
+Almost every year in the wintertime we run a food and fund drive to benefit Acton Food Pantry.
 Out best record came came a few years ago when we were absolutely overwhelmed by the generosity of Acton and Boxborough citizens, who donated 300 bags of groceries and supplies to our volunteers at Roche Brothers and Donelan’s.

 And each April for the past decade we have participated in Acton Clean Up Day.
 This annual event was started by the Eldridge family.